alexandrainst/alexandra_ai_eval/README.md

 ### Benchmarking from a Script
 In a script, the syntax is similar to the command line interface.
-You simply initialise an object of the `Benchmarker` class, and call this benchmark object with your favorite models and/or datasets:
+You simply initialise an object of the `Evaluator` class, and call this evaluate object with your favorite models and/or datasets:
 ```
 >>> from aiai_eval import Evaluator